 The Management Board of a joint stock corporation is jointly and severally liable for the fulfilment of its organizational duties, especially risk management and risk control.
 The Management Board must define an organizational structure for the company ensuring that its operations comply with legal requirements.
 Any infringement of rights and legally protected interests of third parties must reasonably be excluded.
 A Management Board is only eligible for exemption from liability if it provides evidence of compliance with its organizational obligations.

 One of the organizational obligations for the Management Board is represented by the formal assignment of business responsibilities defining the individual areas of responsibility for its members.
 This plan forms an integral part of the rules of engagement for the Management Board and must be approved by the Supervisory Board.
 In addition, regular meetings and consultations ensure that the members of the Management Board are well informed of any important developments.
 In case of any deficits and/or irregularities, the Management Board must collectively implement suitable counter-measures.

 The Management Board must not delegate management tasks to lower levels of the organization.
 This excludes the vast majority of common operational tasks.
 The Management Board further delegated specific tasks to subordinate executives and expert members of staff in the Legal, Investor & Public Relations as well as Finance departments forming part of its efforts to comply with capital market statutes.
 These tasks and responsibilities are defined in the individual job descriptions.
-The members of staff that perform tasks related to compliance within capital market statutes are subject to ongoing monitoring and training.
+The members of staff that perform tasks related to compliance within capital market statutes are subject to ongoing monitoring, training and random checks.